roseemaryy/roseemaryy/README.md

 I'm open to contributions, collaborations, and support.

 [![GitHub Followers](https://img.shields.io/github/followers/roseemaryy?label=Follow&style=social)](https://github.com/roseemaryy)
-## ☕ Support My Work

-If you find my work helpful and would like to support me, you can do so via [PayPal](https://www.paypal.me/RosemaryKamau).

 Your support means a lot and helps me continue building open-source AI and machine learning projects.
 Thank you! 💙
 ---